 Alabama Car Tags that Aid Saltwater Fish Conservation

 For the past couple of years, I’ve been involved with an intense, high-quality university-level scientific study, and all I had to do was catch fish and do a little measuring and recording work when I caught something.
 Although a Mobile Bay area fishing guide might not seem to be a critical part of a major scientific study, people like me are helping Coastal Conservation Association and the University of South Alabama learn a great deal about the fish that live in our waters.
 Other local anglers can also become part of this study also.
 It’s easy, it’s fun, and above all it involves is going fishing and catching some fish.
-And with the purchase of a custom, personalized Alabama car tag when it comes time for tag renewal, anyone can lend their support to this valuable conservation effort.
+And with the purchase of a custom, personalized car tag when it comes time for your Alabama tag renewal, anyone can lend their support to this valuable conservation effort.

 How I Do the Tagging Thing

 I’ve been tagging both redfish and speckled trout since this joint Coastal Conservation Association/ University of South Alabama program started, and I have tagged the largest number of fish in this program, 315 fish the first year and 410 fish the second.
 I’ve learned a lot about the fish I catch from my tagging work and this knowledge helps me every day in my work as a fishing guide.

 Basically when I catch a good tagging fish, I quickly measure and weigh the fish and then apply a small “spaghetti” tag with identification information and specific fish number to the upper back of the fish with a sharp needle, and then I release the fish and it goes its way.
 This operation is quick, and it doesn’t over-stress the fish at all.

 After I have tagged the fish, I submit my catch log and data to the folks from South Alabama who manage the loading of data in the system.
 This is not an involved or difficult process.